S06 E10: Ripple Effects

 if you don't feel like you owe anybody else anything, not your community, not me, not Lisa, you owe Colin something

 because you used him.
+You used his image.

-And I said it earlier:
+And I said it earlier.

-if you care even an ounce of what you claim to care about that little boy
+if you care even an ounce of what you claim to care about that little boy,

-you would do something to help find out the truth
+you would do something to help find out the truth.

-we have much more to say about this case as our reporting continues and people continue to come forward there are people who want this story to go away but we won't let that happen will we
+We have much more to say about this case as our reporting continues and people continue to come forward.
+There are people who want this story to go away, but we won't let that happen, will we?

 Nobody Should Believe Me is written and hosted by me, Andrea Dunlop.
+Our co-executive producer is Mariah Gossett, and our assistant editor is Greta Stromquist.